Saltburn in bloom - a community affair

 Saltburn’s efforts are organised by the Saltburn '500 Club in association with town businesses, organisations and local councils, and sponsored by the Parish Council.

-Judging day for Northumbria in Bloom is Tuesday, 13th July, starting at 10.00am.
-On Saturday 10th July there will be a big town tidy up, between 10.00am and 12 noon.
+Judging day for Northumbria in Bloom was Tuesday, 13th July, starting at 10.00am.
+On Saturday 10th July there was a big town tidy up.
+Thank you to the businesses, organisations and residents of Saltburn for all your support.
+Thank you also to all those who helped litter pick and clean up.
+The town looked beautiful.
 Please help keep our town tidy, not just for judging day but all year round.
-New Amberol planters have been installed and planted on Marine Parade, not only with shrubs and salad but also with small salad items, lettuce, tomatoes, herbs, etc. Would anyone be willing to look after just one or two of them and reap the harvest?
-This could be your own mini garden.
-Carol and Graham Gaunt kindly look after the first three tubs, so the tubs after lamp post 3 are available to be adopted.
-Thank you to Bill Johnson who constantly litter picks and keeps the area along Marine Parade clean and tidy.
-Gardening water parties take place on Wednesdays between 10.00am and 12.
-Look on the town notice board or ring 01287 624046.
-To place a notice on this board please contact using this number.
+New Amberol planters have been installed and planted on Marine Parade, not only with shrubs and salad but also with small salad items, lettuce, tomatoes, herbs, etc. The committee would like to offer a thank you to Bill Johnson who constantly litter picks and keeps the area along Marine Parade clean and tidy.

 2009 - Northumbria in Bloom Golden award.